Why Choose Us?

 For example, a doctor may misdiagnose a patient with a relatively mild condition based on several key symptoms when, in reality, their symptoms are caused by cancer.
 This can occur if the doctor fails to screen for the particular type of cancer because they believe the patient is too young to be at risk.
 This misdiagnosis can then allow the cancer to spread, resulting in more harm.

-Medical Misdiagnosis Cases We Handle in Nassau and Suffolk County
+Medical Misdiagnosis Cases We Handle On Long Island

 • Cancer